LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Assist.md

 (If the question is a multiple choice question, Assist will suggest entities based on the option list in the question.)

-Select the entity from the available entities.
+Select the entity from the suggested, available entities.
 This associates the entity with the question.
 It also automatically creates a slot based on the entity, for storing the user message.
 The slot allows you to store the specific answer that the user sent, which is one of the values of the entity.

 <img alt="test" class="fancyimage" style="width:800px" src="img/ConvoBuilder/assist_assignEntity3.png">